yoserizalfirdaus/tes_kuncie/Readme.md

 See [here](docs/apidocs.md) for the complete API docs.

 ## Code Architecture
 The code is written using Clean Code Architecture.
 This application is separated into 4 main layers.
 The layers in order from outside to inside are infrastructure, interface adapter, usecase, entity.
-The dependency go from outward to inside, means that a layer can import inner layer, but must not import outside layer.
+The dependency go from outside to inside, means that a layer can import inner layer, but must not import outside layer.

 ## Database
 Currently there 4 tables.
 The product table store product data.
 The promotion table store promotion data, with the product requirement for the promo stored in table product_promo_requirement.
 And the outcome of the promo stored in table promo_outcome.